Hopewell School and Church — Clarks Hill, South Carolina

-SC Picture Project | McCormick County | Hopewell Rosenwald School
+SC Picture Project | McCormick County | Hopewell School and Church

 Most Rosenwald Schools were sponsored by a local black church either through land or financial donations – or both – and usually adopted the church’s name.
-This school sits on four acres owned by adjacent Hopewell Baptist Church (seen below), which donated land for the school.
-The property on which the school stnds is surrounded by dense forest currently owned by the South Carolina Department of Wildlife and Marine Resources.
-Hopewell School was built as a typical one-teacher school according to the Rosenwald One Teacher Community School building plan.
-The plans for Rosenwald schools called for buildings to sit in an orientation that allowed for maximum light and ventilation.
+This school sat on four acres owned by adjacent Hopewell Baptist Church (seen above; now demolished), which donated land for the school.
+The property on which the school stnds is surrounded by the Sumter National Forest Long Cane Ranger District.

 Hopewell School was one of two Rosenwald Schools built in McCormick County.
 The other school – Gilbert Rosenwald School – burned and is no longer extant.
-Today Hopewell School is owned and maintained by Hopewell Baptist Church as a fellowship hall.
+Today Hopewell School is owned and maintained by Bethany Baptist Church as a fellowship hall.
 Hopewell Rosenwald School is listed in the National Register:

 The Hopewell Rosenwald School, built in 1926, is significant in the areas of education, African American heritage, and architecture.
 Hopewell is a One Teacher Community Plan school, embodying the distinctive architectural characteristics that fall under the guidelines set out by the Julius Rosenwald School Building Program from 1913 to 1932.
 Though it appears from the exterior to be a one room school house, inside are two smaller rooms and one large room.
 The larger space was reserved as the class room.
 Hopewell was built, along with one other Rosenwald school in McCormick County, at a cost of $400 per school.
 Hopewell is the only Rosenwald School remaining in the county.